 “You’ve seen a little of what displaced artifacts can do.
 What really shapes the course of a domain, however, is choice.
 Try and imagine what a displaced mind, able to make its own choices…actually, never mind that.”
 She got up with a sudden resolve.
 “You don’t need to imagine it.
 Come with me.
 It’s time I showed you why so many believe this city to be cursed.”

 We strode after her down several flights of stairs and into a tangle of darker corridors.
 “Be patient,” she said.
-“Even I get mixed up when I have to come this way.”
-She did in fact take several wrong turns before we got there.
-This section of the building was dusty and in considerably worse shape, with sizable cracks in some of the walls and floors.
-At a certain point in the last leg the light tubes just gave up, leaving us to walk in darkness before stopping at an arch with a cold breeze flowing through it.
+“Even I get mixed up when I have to come through here.”
+She did in fact take several wrong turns along the way.
+This section of the building was dusty and in considerably worse shape than the others we’d seen, with sizable cracks in some of the walls and floors.
+At a certain point in the final stretch the light tubes just gave up, leaving us to walk in darkness before stopping at an arch with a cold breeze flowing through it.

 My unease jumped five notches up the scale when I stepped through the arch.
 I felt a similar resistance to when I’d followed Esther through the maintenance door at Newcastle Plaza, an age ago.

-We entered one last downward-sloping corridor that took us out into the open.
-Kir and I stood dumbstruck on a stone porch that looked more like a pier, protruding out from the side of a huge pit.
+We entered one last downward-sloping corridor that took us out into the open, where Kir and I stood dumbstruck on a stone porch that was more like a pier, protruding out from the side of a huge pit.

 Above us, the eroded walls sloped up to ground level at an angle that looked climbable, interrupted here and there around the circumference by jagged fissures.
 Below us, the walls descended a short distance in a sheer drop before they vanished into the slowly swirling mist that filled the abyss.
-It was lit up sporadically from within by pulses of subtly color-changing light, the same light I had noticed when we were lost in the streets.
+It was lit up sporadically from within by pulses of subtly color-changing light, the same light I’d noticed from a distance when we were lost in the city streets.

 Behind and on either side of us, the walls of the Institute Holistic had collapsed.
 A few other portions of the building hung over the pit like our porch; the rest was like a messy cross-section.
 In front of us, a crumbling stone staircase with wrought metal railings stretched improbably outward and downward.

-Sem began descending the stairs, Kir followed, and I held out as long as I could before my don’t-look-like-a-sissy instinct fully kicked in.
-Before long I felt the steps bob slightly under my weight, kind of like walking across those floating foam blocks at a water park.
+Sem started down it, Kir followed, and I held out as long as I could before my don’t-look-like-a-sissy instinct fully kicked in.
+After descending a few of the steps I began to feel them bob slightly under my weight, kind of like walking across those floating foam blocks at a water park.